stone-payments/stoneco-guidelines/agile/Scrum/README.md

 * The **development team** should not change members often because it implies a loss of productivity.

-* It is the responsibility of the **product owner** to deal with other external managers who wish to modify the scope of an sprint or add items in sprint backlog.
+* It is the responsibility of the **product owner** to deal with other managers who wish to modify the scope of an sprint or add items in sprint backlog.

 * It is the responsibility of the **scrum master** to implement the scrum methodology and ensure that it is met.
-Especially making sure that the daily meeting is held.
+Among other things, the scrum master must ensure that the daily meeting is held, awareness of self-organization or facilitate retrospectives.

 ## 4. Planing poker

 Planning poker is used to estimate the time it takes to make a product backlog's item.
-However, it use is unusual and the development team often makes direct estimates without the cards.
+However, the development team often makes direct estimates without the cards.

 ![alt text](./static/beeva-poker.png "Beeva planing poker")